Late Fees for Rent: How Much to Charge, State Limits, and Daily Penalty Rule

 - Lease agreements must clearly outline late fee policies to be legally enforceable.

-What are late fees and why are they charged?
+What are late fees, and why are they charged?

-Late fees for rent are charges applied when a tenant fails to pay their rent by the due date specified in the lease agreement.
-These fees serve as a consequence for untimely payments, encouraging tenants to meet their financial obligations punctually.
-They also help landlords recover administrative costs associated with late payments, such as additional banking fees or time spent on follow-up communication.
+Late fees for rent are charges applied when a tenant fails to pay their rent by the due date stated in the lease agreement.
+You can charge late fees to your tenants for untimely payments, encouraging tenants to meet their financial obligations on time.

 Is it legal to charge late fees on rent?